Family Planning after Pregnancy Loss or Stillbirth

-See your healthcare provider for an exam before you get pregnant:
+See your doctor for an exam before you get pregnant:

 Your healthcare provider will make sure you are healthy and ready to get pregnant.
-He will make sure that your medical conditions are under control.
+He or she will make sure that your medical conditions are under control.
 This may include good control over your blood sugars and blood pressure.
-You may need tests to get information about your overall health.
 Tests will give information about your overall health.
 An ultrasound may be used to take pictures of your reproductive organs and check for problems.

 Reach a healthy weight before you get pregnant:

 A healthy weight may decrease your risk for another stillbirth or miscarriage.
 Ask your healthcare provider how much you should weigh and how to reach a healthy weight.